-Appendix 4 New Policy Template - Updated Polictical and Electoral Signage Policy - August 2023
+Item 6.4 Administrative Updates to Policies and Other Matters Appendix 4 New Policy Template - Updated Polictical and Electoral Signage Policy - August 2023

-- Only one sign may be displayed on the land, - it must not be an animated or internally illuminated sign, - it must not be displayed longer than 14 days after the event is held or 3 months, whichever is sooner. - A sign publicising a local political event may include information about a candidate for an election
+A sign with a display area not exceeding 5 square metres publicising a local . educational, cultural, political, religious, social or recreational event not held for commercial purposes.
+Only one sign may be displayed on the land, it must not be an animated or internally illuminated sign, it must not be displayed longer than 14 days after the event is held or 3 months, whichever is sooner.
+A sign publicising a local political event may include information about a candidate for an election.
 Providing the sign conforms to the above requirements, there is no application process, fee, or permit required.
 In the event of non-compliance, details of the potential penalties and the impoundment process can be found in Section 4.3 of this policy.
 3.2.
-Recommended construction standards

-Large signs are particularly susceptible to wind-damage and poorly-constructed signs represent a hazard to the public and road-users.
+Recommended construction standards Large signs are particularly susceptible to wind-damage and poorly-constructed signs represent a hazard to the public and road-users.
 Panels or entire signs can be dislodged and thrown considerable distances during storms and high winds.
-It is recommended that a suitably-qualified tradesperson is commissioned to install the sign according to the following guidelines:

-- The sign should be of a solid and sound construction, erected in a secure and stable manner so that it can withstand the elements. - b.
-It is the responsibility of the private land-owner to ensure that any electoral sign on their property is constructed in a way such that all fixtures and fittings are flush with the surface of the sign and that no sharp or jagged edges are exposed.
+It is recommended that a suitably-qualified tradesperson is commissioned to install the sign according to the following guidelines: The sign should be of a solid and sound construction, erected in a secure and a stable manner so that it can withstand the elements. b It is the responsibility of the private land-owner to ensure that any electoral sign on their property is constructed in a way such that all fixtures and fittings are flush with the surface of the sign and that no sharp or jagged edges are exposed.
 Council is not legally responsible for any material damage or personal injury caused by electoral signage which is poorly-constructed or has become dislodged.
-Any sign which is deemed to be a potential risk to the wellbeing or property of others may be impounded without police.
+Any sign which electoral signage which is poony-constructed or has become dislodged.
+Any sign which is deemed to be a potential risk to the wellbeing or property of others may be impounded without notice.